CoyPan/react-scroll-to-show-cb/README.md

 **required**

-When the wrapped children are scrolled into visible view, this callback function will be called with a parameter that indicates the index of children.
+When the wrapped children are scrolled into visible view, this callback function will be triggered with a parameter that indicates the index of children.

+#### update

+**default:false**

+When set to true, **the change of child's count** will trigger the update of **react-scroll-to-show-cb** so that when the new children scroll into view , the callback will also be triggered.

 #### once

 **default: false**

-When set to true, every time the dom showed, the callback will be called.
+When set to true, every time the dom showed, the callback will be triggered.

 #### wait

 **default: 500**

-The wait time to fire the callback.
+The throttle wait time for the callback.

 #### children